thukaraka/scientists_SearchEngine/README.md

 }
 ```

-#### astronaut who is not American but reveived a nobel prize or royal prize but died after 1900
+#### astronaut who is not American but reveived a nobel prize or Bruce Medal but died after 1900
 ```
 GET /scientists_db/_search
 {